sambacha/Form-Validation-Server/README.md

 **It is expected that this validation server is a internal microservice, and should never be exposed directly to the client**

-Use the online [Formio Builder](https://formio.github.io/formio.js/app/builder) for a quick sampler to build.
-You a application let [Postman](https://www.getpostman.com) to test validations.
+Use the online [Formio Builder](https://formio.github.io/formio.js/app/builder) to quickly and easily build a Form Schema.
+Then use a application such as [Postman](https://www.getpostman.com) to test validations against the REST API endpoint.

 ----